ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 testuser@testserver$
 ````

-True to form for a UNIX utility, `wget` will print *absolutely nothing* in quiet
+True to form for a Unix utility, `wget` will print *absolutely nothing* in quiet
 mode unless there is an error.
 The output file name specified via `-O` can
 contain absolute or relative paths, such as `Images/BlueMarble1972.jpg`, or
 `/home/testuser/Images/BlueMarble1972.jpg` or `~/Images/BlueMarble1972.jpg` for